 Is it healthy to eat albacore tuna every day?

 The FDA and EPA recommend eating 2-3 servings of tuna fish or shellfish per week.
 Some people may be concerned about mercury content in tuna but the food and drug administration states that the levels of mercury in fish pose minimal risk to most Americans.
-The FDA recommends that children between 1-11 years old and pregnant or breastfeeding women limit their tuna intake to no more than one serving (4 ounces) per week to limit potential exposure.
+The FDA recommends that children between 1-11 years old and pregnant or breastfeeding women limit their tuna intake to 8-12 oz of light tuna or 4 oz of white tuna per week to limit potential exposure.

 Where to Buy